On This Page

 We went on and explored the rest of the park on our own.
-We came across many different birds and lizard species, as well as several white-headed capuchin monkeys.
-The monkeys are quite accustomed to visitors in the park as they have absolutely no fear, they weren’t concerned at all when we walked right past them on the path.
+We came across many different bird and lizard species, as well as several white-headed capuchin monkeys.
+The monkeys have become quite accustomed to visitors in the park as they have absolutely no fear, they barely batted an eye when we walked past them on the path.

 And then, there it was.

-Soft, white sand, leading up to brilliantly blue water, dotted with lazy palms.
+Soft, white sand, leading up to brilliantly blue water.

 We had found our swimming beach.

 The palms helped immensely to block the sun, we found a nice shady spot and posted up for the afternoon.

 When we got back to Playa Hermosa that evening, we went over to the restaurant next door for one last seafood meal before it was time to leave – we had a flight out in the morning.

 Cutting it Close at the San José Airport

 We had arranged a ride from our Airbnb host’s friend to the airport the next day.
 Looking back, this was a poor decision as we had trouble finding him in the morning, and the clock was ticking…planes don’t wait for you.
 We got to San José much later than we had intended.
 When we pulled up to the airport there was a very long line, it went all the way out the front door.

 I’d definitely recommend getting to the airport at least two hours early for an international flight, to avoid stressing out like we did.